Python-Test-Engineer/mortgage/README.md

 ```
 as we get PASS for connecting and getting row count > 0 for employee table

-pytest can't connect to DB using this `postgresql://postgres:postgres@localhost:5433/postgres` hard coded.
+pytest can't connect to DB using this `postgresql://postgres:postgres@localhost:5432/postgres` even with changes of localhost to `host.docker.internal` and `127.0.0.1`

+"postgresql://postgres:postgres@0.0.0.0:5432/postgres"

 ![PYTEST CANNOT CONNECT TO DB](./images/pytest.png)